20th World Scout Jamboree

 The theme of the 20th World Scout Jamboree was Share our World, Share our Cultures.

 As with previous Jamborees, the standard troop size was 36 youths plus 4 adult leaders.

-The 20th World Scout Jamboree was held in Sattahip, Chonburi Province, about 180 km southeast of Bangkok.
+The camp was held in Sattahip, Chonburi Province, about 180 km southeast of Bangkok.
 The camp site was located on a beach on the Gulf of Thailand, covering 1,200 ha and consisting of flat plains, foothills, and a white sandy beach.

+The daily newspaper SawasdeeJam (Sawasdee + Jamboree), was produced for the camp.

 The emblem shows a typical Thai roof.
 The A-shaped gables in the roof represent Thailand's development of traditions and cultures and the sharing of these traditions from generation to generation.

 At the Closing Ceremony, a recorded message from The Hon.
 Betty Clay (née Baden-Powell), then 85, the younger daughter of the Founder, was broadcast.